tshine/swoosh/README.md

     end
     ```

-3. (Optional) If you are using `Swoosh.Adapters.SMTP` or `Swoosh.Adapters.Sendmail`, you also need to add gen_stmp to your deps and list of applications:
+3. (Optional) If you are using `Swoosh.Adapters.SMTP`, `Swoosh.Adapters.Sendmail` or `Swoosh.Adapters.AmazonSES`, you also need to add gen_stmp to your deps and list of applications:

     ```elixir
     # You only need to do this if you are using Elixir < 1.4